zapier/visual-builder/docs/_docs/integration-checks-reference.md

 Area | Description
 --- | ---
+<b><u>C</u></b>ompatibility | Only apply when your integration is public, these checks verify how the new version is backward compatible with the currently public version.
+They ask questions like "would this change break existing Zaps, Zap Templates, or connected accounts?"
 <b><u>D</u></b>efinition | Definition of the integration, including auth and trigger/search/action configurations.
 Some of these checks could block you from saving/pushing if the violation results in a broken trigger/search/action.
 <b><u>M</u></b>arketing | Public-facing information, such as the app title, description, and logo.
 The intent of these rules is to give Zapier users a consistent style among texts and images across all public integrations.
 They're more likely to block you from going public.
 Connected <b><u>A</u></b>ccounts | Connected accounts that are linked to your integration.
 We verify these to ensure the authentication is working.